tsipkens/bidias/README.md

 This package is used to evaluate the transfer function of the DMA and particle mass analyzer (such as the CPMA or APM).
 The primary function within the larger program is to generate a matrix `A` that acts as the forward model.
-This package references the `+tfer-PMA` package, noted above.
+This package references the `+tfer_PMA` package, noted above.

 ###### +tools